NYJiaxing/Udacity-Self-Driving-Car-Nano-Degree-Behavioral-Cloning-Project/README.md

 Add dropout layers in order to reduce overfitting (.7) after advises.

-The model was trained and validated on different data sets (80% for training, 20% for validation, in model.fit(...)) to ensure that the model was not overfitting.
+The model was trained and validated on different data sets (80% for training, 20% for validation, in model.fit(...validation_split = 0.2...)) to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning